-Access has emerged as a priority issue for American hunters and anglers, and lack of access is cited by sportsmen as the No. 1 reason why we stop pursuing our passions.
-BHA works to enhance public access by
+Access has emerged as a priority issue for American hunters and anglers, and lack of access is cited by sportsmen and women as the No. 1 reason why we stop pursuing our passions.
+BHA works to enhance public access by:

 - Defending Stream Access